 Paso Robles is a medium-sized city located in the state of California.
 With a population of 32,212 people and eight constituent neighborhoods, Paso Robles is the 245th largest community in California.

 Housing costs in Paso Robles are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 Unlike some cities, Paso Robles isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Paso Robles are a mix of both white- and blue-collar jobs.
-Overall, Paso Robles is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Paso Robles who work in office and administrative support (11.60%), sales jobs (10.98%), and management occupations (9.93%).
+Overall, Paso Robles is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Paso Robles who work in sales jobs (10.26%), office and administrative support (9.58%), and management occupations (9.27%).

 Paso Robles is an extremely ethnically-diverse city.
 The people who call Paso Robles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paso Robles residents report their race to be White, followed by Black or African-American.
 Paso Robles also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.66% of the city’s residents.
-Important ancestries of people in Paso Robles include German, Irish, English, Italian, and French.
+People of Hispanic or Latino origin account for 38.55% of the city’s residents.
+Important ancestries of people in Paso Robles include German, Irish, English, French, and Italian.

 The most common language spoken in Paso Robles is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and French.